Best NYC Neighborhoods for Retirees

 Is Murray Hill one of the best NYC neighborhoods for retirees?

 According to popular opinion, definitely!
-Especially because it’s so close to several renowned health centers.
+That’s true especially because it’s so close to several renowned health centers − which is certainly to be appreciated when it comes to finding the best area for senior citizens.
 Murray Hill is also remarkably crime-free, so it’s definitely a comfortable place to spend your retirement in.
 Not to mention the down-to-earth feel of the general neighborhood, so you don’t have to choke in the crowd in order to live comfortably in NYC.
-Muray Hill is also surprisingly close to many of the important landmarks that New York is famous for.
+Murray Hill is also surprisingly close to many of the important landmarks that New York is famous for.
 So if you’re in love with the city because of things to do in Brooklyn you’ll definitely love living in Murray Hill.

 What about Chelsea?